 Control your own browser (Chrome)

-Let Skyvern control your existing Chrome browser — with all your cookies, logins, and extensions.
+Let Skyvern control your existing Chrome browser —

 …